 Recommended by: Elisa, World in Paris

 The best chance to celebrate an American-style Halloween in France is to go to Disneyland, one of the best day trips from Paris.
-There, you will find a special Halloween program with costumes, sweets, and Halloween shows.
-This program lasts one week from 26th September to 1st November.
+From late September to the beginning of November, the park hosts a special, kid-friendly Halloween program with costumes, sweets, and special shows.

 Copenhagen, Denmark